Skip to main content

 Key takeaways

-• Only the medical coverage part qualifies, so expenses for trip cancellation, trip interruption, and baggage loss insurance are not eligible to be claimed.
+• Only the medical coverage part qualifies; expenses for trip cancellation, trip interruption, and baggage loss insurance are not eligible to be claimed

-Can I claim travel insurance on my taxes?
+Can I claim travel insurance premiums on my 2026 tax return?

-This tax credit is designed to reduce overall income tax liability.
-It allows individuals to claim travel medical insurance premiums and other qualifying medical expenses on their tax return if the costs fall within the criteria outlined by the Canada Revenue Agency (CRA).
+Yes, you may be eligible to claim your travel medical insurance premiums on your tax return under METC if the costs fall within the criteria outlined by the Canada Revenue Agency (CRA).

-While travel medical insurance premiums are recognized as eligible expenses for tax credit purposes, it is essential to note that other types of travel insurance—such as trip cancellation insurance, trip interruption insurance, and baggage loss insurance—do not qualify for this credit and should not be included in any tax claims related to medical expenses.
-Only the medical coverage portion of your policy can be used, including what you paid in premiums and any eligible medical expenses you had to pay.
+Other types of travel insurance, such as trip cancellation insurance, trip interruption insurance, and baggage loss insurance, do not qualify for this credit and should not be included in any tax claims related to medical expenses.
+Only the medical coverage portion of your policy can be used.
+You can also claim out-of-pocket expenses that insurance will not reimburse you for.

 How to claim travel medical insurance